Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Gusle is a folk instrument of the Dinaric region of the southern Balkans and neighboring countries, consisting of one or two strings and a bow.
 The sound is produced by pulling the bow across the strings and is usually made from maple, walnut, or ash, with only one log from a quarter of the tree hollowed out.

 They are widespread in Dinaric culture, mainly in the Dalmatian hinterland, and today most gusle players can be found in Lika and the Dalmatian hinterland.
-Here, this instrument can be purchased from artisans and in fairs – be prepared to shell out several hundred to several thousand euros for your music lover back home if you plan to buy this Croatian souvenir.
+Here, this instrument can be purchased from artisans and at fairs – be prepared to shell out several hundred to several thousand euros for your music lover back home if you plan to buy this Croatian souvenir.

 28. Brački Kamen/Brac Stone Items